 An investment in our common stock involves a high degree of risk.
 Before making an investment decision you should carefully read and consider the risks described below, together with all of the other information included or incorporated by reference in this prospectus, including, without limitation, the information in the section entitled "Item 1A. - Risk Factors" in the 2017 10-K, or identified in other periodic reports that we file with the SEC.
 If any of the risks listed in the 2017 10-K or other filings with the SEC, or any of the following risks actually occur, our business, financial condition, and/or results of operations could be materially adversely affected.
 In that case, the market price of our common stock offered by this prospectus could decline, and you may lose all or part of your investment.
-You should read the section entitled "Forward-Looking Statements" above for a discussion of what types of statements are forward-looking statements, as well as the significance of such statements in the context of this prospectus.
+You should read the section entitled "Forward-Looking Statements, as well as the significance of such statements in the context of this prospectus.
 Additional risks and uncertainties of which we are presently unaware or that we currently deem immaterial may also have a material adverse effect on our business.